insure logo

 Personal liability

 Standard home insurance policies include $100,000 of liability coverage.
 This type of coverage protects you if you or a household member are responsible for injuries to someone else or damage to their property.
-Liability coverage will help you out, up to your coverage limits, for things like legal costs and court damages, too.
+Liability coverage will help you out with things like legal costs and court costs, too.

 Experts recommend carrying at least $300,000 in liability insurance or more if you have a lot of assets to protect.
 If you need more liability coverage than the standard home insurance policy offers, consider umbrella insurance.